Automattic/jetpack/projects/packages/plugin-deactivation/README.md

 #### Using the instance

-On the plugin page where the dialog exists, you have access to a special variable: `deactivate<PascalCasePluginSlug>`.
-For example: `jetpack-boost` has the variable `deactivateJetpackBoost`.
+You can access the deactivation dialog instance in `window.JetpackPluginDeactivationData[<plugin slug>]`.
 It has access to the following methods:

 - `showDialog()` - Open the deactivation dialog
 - `hideDialog()` - Close the deactivation dialog